sandrafernandez1991/dev_resources/report-on-topic-modeling-interfaces/report-on-topic-modeling-interfaces.md

 ﻿# Topic Modeling Systems and Interfaces

-The 4Humanities "WhatEvery1Says" project conducted a comparative analysis in 2016 of the following topic modeling systems/interfaces.
+The 4Humanities "WhatEvery1Says" project conducted a comparative analysis in 2016 of the following topic modeling systems and interfaces.
 As a result, it chose to implement Andrew Goldstone's DFR-browser for its own work.

 Last revised November 12, 2016.